 - The Report Writer, which works with existing FOCUS and non-FOCUS files.
 See the Creating Reports manual. - The Financial Modeling Language facility for creating row-oriented financial reports.
 See the Creating Reports manual. - A full-screen text editor (TED) for creating and saving requests, Master Files, and other text files.
 See Chapter 2, Editing Files With TED. - Dialogue Manager, a facility for designing and managing applications.
-See the Developing Applications manual. - The PC/Export Interface, used to extract specially formatted data (DIF, LOTUS, SYLK, WP) for use with other software products on Personal Computers.
-See the Developing Applications manual.
+See the Developing Applications manual. - The data interface, used to extract specially formatted data (DIF, LOTUS, SYLK, WP) for use with other software products on personal computers.